 The RX-A6A delivers 4K (120Hz) and 8K (60Hz) resolution, supporting the latest HDR formats.
 The only thing that frustrates me is the speed of switching between different inputs.
 Switching receiver sources at this level should be much faster since users will have to do it often.

-This model has 7 HDMI inputs (2.1) and 3 HDMI outputs (2.1) with HDCP 2.3 and eARC support.
-The main available connection methods include 2 subwoofer outputs, Bluetooth, a USB port, Wi-Fi, and Phono (MM) input.
+RX-A6A has 7 HDMI inputs (2.1) and 3 HDMI outputs (2.1) with HDCP 2.3 and eARC support.
+This 3-zone receiver has the main available connection methods include 2 subwoofer outputs, Bluetooth, a USB port, Wi-Fi, and Phono (MM) input.

 And finally, a bit about sound.
 Even though the sound has improved after calibrating through the YPAO-R.S.C, Yamaha’s competitors have long been using Dirac Live, which adjusts the sound much better.
 I would also like to say that I didn’t like the CINEMA DSP HD3 because the sound seemed too processed.
 But what about the two-channel mode or surround sound via Auro-3D and Dolby Atmos?
 It’s a whole other thing.
 The two-channel sound seemed calmer without adding the typical Yamaha warmth.
 In the second case, it is a clear and dynamic playback.
 No complaints.
 Everything is at a high level!